 First you must unorganize to reorganize.
 This may sound scary, but yes, you must empty the shelves.
 Emptying the shelves makes it much easier to evaluate what you have.
 Identify food goods that have expired, those you no longer need and want to donate, as well as others that you’d like to keep but wish to better store and organize.
 Once you see what food items you have on hand, you can better determine how you want to configure your pantry.
 By eliminating items, you’ll free up more space in your pantry.

 Two goals for storing food in any pantry should be keeping food fresh and visible so you don’t forget what you have.
 Keep your baking supplies fresher by storing them in clear canisters with tight-fitting lids.
 Maintain the freshness of your cereal by storing it in a generously sized canister as well.

 One of the best ways to keep food visible, particularly your canned goods, is with a set of bleachers so you can show off your whole inventory at a glance.
 This is the best way to prevent any canned goods from getting lost in the back of your pantry.

 Depending on the size of your pantry, you may have enough space to store equipment like small electronic appliances.
+But remember to store the devices that work properly.
+Do not store malfunctioning devices, lest they might just eat up the space.
+Find more at Pittsburgh Appliance Repair about what repairs are necessary and only then move ahead with the repairs.
 In some cases it makes sense to store mixing bowls or baking pans near baking supplies in your pantry.
 This keeps things handy and makes you more efficient in your kitchen.

 Another ideal way to take full advantage of the space in your pantry is with long, narrow trays that slide easily and use the full cabinet depth.
 Choose trays with tall sides and you can corral bags of rice and beans for better storage.